-Major shareholders Number of Shares % of voting rights BRC, a company incorporated under Luxembourg law, affiliated to the AB InBev Reference Shareholder that it jointly controls with EPS 39,962,901 2.04% Rayvax, a company incorporated under Belgian law 24,158 0.00% Sébastien Holding NV/SA, a company incorporated under Belgian law, affiliated to Rayvax, its parent company 10 0.00% Fonds Verhelst SPRL, a company with a social purpose incorporated under Belgian law 0 0.00% Fonds Voorzitter Verhelst SPRL, a company with a social purpose incorporated under Belgian law, affiliated to Fonds Verhelst SPRL with social purpose, that controls it 6,997,665 0.36% Stichting Fonds InBev-Baillet Latour, a stichting incorporated under Dutch law 0 0.00% Fonds Baillet Latour SPRL, a company with a social purpose incorporated under Belgian law, affiliated to Stichting Fonds InBev- Baillet Latour under Dutch law, that controls it 5,485,415 0.28% MHT Benefit Holding Company Ltd, a company incorporated under the law of the Bahamas, acting in concert with Marcel Herrmann Telles within the meaning of Article 3, §2 of the Takeover Law 3,972,703 0.20% LTS Trading Company LLC, a company incorporated under Delaware law, acting in concert with Marcel Herrmann Telles, Jorge Paulo Lemann and Carlos Alberto Sicupira within the meaning of Article 3, §2 of the Takeover Law 4.468 0.00% Olia 2 AG, a company incorporated under Liechtenstein law, acting , in concert with Jorge Paulo Lemann within the meaning of Article 3, §2 of the Takeover Law 259,000 0.01% Holders of Restricted Shares ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Altria 185,115,417 9.45% BEVCO 96,862,718 4.94% 90,002,718 4.94%
+Major shareholders Number of Shares % of voting rights 1 Holders of Ordinary Shares Stichting Anheuser-Busch InBev, a stichting incorporated under 663,074,832 33,42% Dutch law EPS Participations Sàrl, a company incorporated under 133,846,578 6.75% Luxembourg law, affiliated to EPS, its parent company EPS SA, a company incorporated under Luxembourg law, 99,999 0.01% affiliated to the AB InBev Reference Shareholder that it jointly controls with BRC BRC Sàrl, a company incorporated under Luxembourg law, 28,651,850 1.44% affiliated to the AB InBev Reference Shareholder that it jointly controls with EPS Rayvax SA, a company incorporated under Belgian law 50,000 0.00% Sébastien Holding SA, a company incorporated under Belgian 0 0.00% law, affiliated to Rayvax, its parent company Fonds Verhelst SRL, a company with a social purpose 0 0.00% incorporated under Belgian law 0.250/ Fonds Voorzitter Verhelst SRL, a company with a social 6,997,665 0.35% purpose incorporated under Belgian law, affiliated to Fonds Verhelst SPRL with social purpose, that controls it 0 0.000/ Stichting Fonds InBev-Baillet Latour, a stichting incorporated U 0.00% under Dutch law 5 405 415 0.28% Fonds Baillet Latour SC, a company incorporated under Belgian 5,485,415 0.28% law, affiliated to Stichting Fonds InBev-Baillet Latour under Dutch law, that controls it LTS Trading Company LLC, a company incorporated under Delaware law, acting in concert with Marcel Herrmann Telles, Jorge Paulo Lemann and Carlos Alberto Sicupira within the meaning of article 3, §2 of the Takeover Law 4,468 0.00% Olia 2 AG, a company incorporated under Liechtenstein law, ., 0.0070 acting in concert with Jorge Paulo Lemann within the meaning of article 3, §2 of the Takeover Law 259,000 0.01% Santa Venerina, a company incorporated under the laws of the , Bahamas, acting in concert with Marcel Herrmann Telles within the meaning of Article 3, §2 of the Takeover Law 3,381,323 0.17% Holders of Restricted Shares Altria 185,115,417 9.
+33% BEVCO 96,862,718 4.88%

-The first thirteen entities mentioned in the table act in concert (it being understood that (i) the first ten entities act in concert within the meaning of article 3, §1, 13° of the Belgian law of 2 May 2007 on the disclosure of significant shareholdings in issuers whose securities are admitted to trading on a regulated market and containing various provisions, implementing into Belgian law Directive 2004/109/CE, and (ii) the eleventh, twelfth and thirteenth entities act in concert with the first ten entities within the meaning of article 3, §2 of the Belgian law of 1 April 2007 on public takeover bids) and hold, as per the most recent notifications received by AB InBev and the FSMA in accordance with article 6 of the Belgian law of 2 May 2007 on the notification of significant shareholdings, in aggregate, 850,599,246 Ordinary Shares, representing 43.47% of the voting rights attached to the shares outstanding as of 13 March 2019 excluding treasury shares.
+The first thirteen entities mentioned in the table act in concert (it being understood that (i) the first ten entities act in concert within the meaning of article 3, §1, 13° of the Belgian law of 2 May 2007 on the disclosure of significant shareholdings in issuers whose securities are admitted to trading on a regulated market and containing various provisions, implementing into Belgian law Directive 2004/109/CE, and (ii) the eleventh, twelfth and thirteenth entities act in concert with the first ten entities within the meaning of article 3, §2 of the Belgian law of 1 April 2007 on public takeover bids) and hold, as per (i) the most recent notifications received by AB InBev and the FSMA in accordance with (a) article 6 of the Belgian law of 2 May 2007 on the notification of significant shareholdings or (b) Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014, and (ii) notifications to the company made on a voluntary basis prior to 31 December 2022, in aggregate, 841,851,130 Ordinary Shares, representing 42.44% of the voting rights attached to the shares outstanding as of 31 December 2022 excluding treasury shares.